mccl6596/Mackenzie-McClellan/README.md

 Through this project, I was able to learn about the unique challenges and risks that start-up companies face in terms of cyber security and how to address them.
 I also gained experience in creating visually appealing and informative presentations and videos, using a range of multimedia tools and techniques.

 ### [OneU](https://github.com/tinatrinh1012/OneU) - January 2021
 OneU is a degree planning web app service for college students.
-OneU allows students to have an interactive and easy-to-use degree planning platform with supporting features such as color code and degree validation to make sure the student is on track for graduation.
+OneU allows students to have an interactive and easy-to-use degree planning platform with supporting features such as a degree validation to make sure the student is on track for graduation.
 OneU is compatiable for all user types, aimed to making degree planning easier.

 OneU is developed as a prototype product for our team in gALPHA program at St. Thomas, organized by Gener8tor company. gALPHA is a 4-week venture creation program happens over J-term, in which participants team up as a company and work on building a business plan to gain experience in the startup process.